Skip to content

 No. WebMCP on flyweel.co only exposes public website tools - a calculator and a waitlist form.
 It cannot access your ad accounts, personal data, or anything behind a login.
 For ad account access, you would need the separate Flyweel MCP server with explicit OAuth authentication.

-Is WebMCP open source?
+Is the implementation open source?

 Will more tools be added?